-References must include a sentence stating that they know of no reasons why you should not be suitable to work with children or vulnerable adults and that they know of no disciplinary action in progress or proposed.
+Referees should indicate that they know of no reasons why you should not be suitable to work with children or vulnerable adults and that they know of no disciplinary action in progress or proposed.

 Submit a UCAS application.

 When you are ready to apply, you will do this through UCAS Teacher Training who are responsible for managing the application process for schools and providers.
 As well as providing an application portal, UCAS is also a useful tool to source ITT providers in your area.
 When applying you will be asked to select three schools (We can be found by searching ‘The National Forest Teaching School’).
 Click here to access UCAS.

 Remember, your personal statement is the core of the application, so it is important to take the time and effort to research and prepare.